mutable-dan/simd/README.md

 Notice that buidling with optimization disabled affects the simd runtime way more than memset

 I will need to profile the code and look for cache hits vs misses.
 Expecting cache misses as I am invalidating the cache by writing a diff value for each iteration writing to memory.
+Interesting: running with one iteration, the simd call always  does better.
+Is it the cache??

 ![alt text]( simd-learn/info/benchmark-2-release.png )
 Looking at the asm generated,  I saw something that should have been obvious. _mm256_set1_epi8 does not need to be in the loop and that it generates a lot of instructions